 People with complex needs for care and support may have several professionals involved in their lives, and numerous assessments from multiple organisations.
 For children with special educational needs, the Children and Families Act 2014 brings these assessments together into a coordinated EHC plan (see SEND Code of Practice, Chapter 9).

-Local authorities must cooperate with relevant partners, and this duty is reciprocal (see Integration, Cooperation and Partnerships).
+Local authorities must cooperate with relevant partners, and this duty is reciprocal (see Integration, Cooperation and Partnerships chapter).
 This includes an explicit requirement which states that children and adult services must cooperate for the purposes of transition to adult care and support.
 Often, staff working in children’s services will have built relationships and knowledge about the young person or carer in question over a number of years.
 As young people and carers prepare for adulthood, children’s services and adults’ services should work together to pass on this knowledge and build new relationships in advance of transition.

 It can be frustrating for children and families who have to attend multiple appointments for assessments, and who have to give out the same information repeatedly.
 The SEND Code of Practice highlights the importance of the ‘tell us once’ approach to gathering information for assessments and this will be important in other contexts as well.
 The local authority should consult with the young person and their family to discuss what arrangements they would prefer for assessments and reviews.